flavorjones/calendar-assistant/README.md

 In GCal, go to your calendar's Settings and grab the "Secret address in iCal format".
 Pass that to the authorize script.

-Copy the refresh token ... somewhere.
+The refresh token will be written to `calendar_tokens.yml`, which you should be careful not to share or make public.